Aluminium streaks to three-year highs on Chinese power cuts - Up News Info

 ($1 = 6.4604 yuan)

-(Additional reporting by Mai Nguyen in Hanoi; Editing by Jan Harvey, Kirsten Donovan)
+(Additional reporting by Mai Nguyen in Hanoi; Editing by Jan Harvey, Kirsten Donovan and Barbara Lewis)